 - Canine First Aid and CPR Certification for all program participants

 - Outreach Certification Program– this program allows privately trained teams, that reside outside of geographic proximity to a service dog training program, to achieve certification.
 The FSDS has built a network of qualified trainers and evaluators who are available to provide in-person testing and evaluation of candidate teams.
 Candidate teams may apply to become certified, and qualified trainers may apply to become an evaluator in our network.
 Programs that wish to become a part of our network may now apply to become an FSDS certified training program.

 - Canine Safety Program– we currently offer two levels of training: Basic and Advanced Life Support.
 Basic life support (BLS) training includes first aid and CPR certification, as well as information on prevention of illness and injuries.
 Our advanced life support (ALS) workshop is an introduction to paramedic level skills such as IVs, intubation, heart and breath sound recognition and more.
 This program has been approved by the Arizona Peace Officer Standards and Training (AZ-POST) Board for continuing education credits (CEUs).

 The Foundation for Service Dog Support (FSDS) is an Arizona-based 501(c)(3) nonprofit that provides support and resources for people and service dogs.
-The FSDS provides training for service dog teams, support and encouragement for people who need service dogs and increased community awareness about the role of service dogs in public spaces.
+The FSDS provides training for service dog teams, educational support and public agencies and increased community awareness about the role of service dogs in public spaces.
 The FSDS preferentially grants service dogs to injured and/or disabled military veterans and first responders, and services to those otherwise unable to afford the cost of a lifesaving SD due to overriding medical expenses.